veraison/services/deployments/native/README.md

 make quick-deploy
 ```

-in the deployment directory, or `make native-deploy` in the repo's top-level
+in this file's directory, or `make native-deploy` in the repo's top-level
 directory.

 This will create a deployment under `~/veraison-deployment` using the included